renph/Reproduce-texture-vs-shape/README.md

 All codes except the style transfer are written by the two authors.

 ## Dataset
-A subset of ImageNet (only 16 classes), referred as IN-16, and stylized IN-16, referred as SIN-16, are used as raw input for training.
+A subset of ImageNet (only 16 classes), referred as IN-16, and stylized IN-16, referred as SIN-16, are used as raw inputs for training.
 The figure below shows an example of stylized images.
 ![Stylized Dataset](report/img/bear.png)